 The Biological Anthropology minor develops an understanding of anthropological approaches to the study of the human body from modern and/or archaeological contexts.
 This minor is particularly appropriate for students interested in human biology, forensic anthropology, bioarchaeology, or area studies in archaeology.

-The Anthropology of Global Health Certificate offers students the opportunity to pursue the rapidly growing field of global health from an anthropological perspective, which examines global health problems by situating them in local contexts.
+The Anthropology of Global Health certificate offers students the opportunity to pursue the rapidly growing field of global health from an anthropological perspective, which examines global health problems by situating them in local contexts.
 Global health issues such as refugee health, global mental health, and emergent “superbugs” (e.g., Ebola, Zika), are of increasing concern and interest.
 Health is also the focus of the work of numerous public, private, non-governmental and non-profit organizations in the U.S. and abroad.
-This Certificate allows UCF students in any major interested in health to pursue this educational focus.
+This certificate allows UCF students interested in health to pursue this educational focus, regardless of their major.